-Join Adam Crespi for an in-depth discussion in this video Animating a camera, part of Creating Motion Graphics with Fusion.
+Join Adam Crespi for an in-depth discussion in this video Creating and adjusting spotlights to showcase elements, part of Fusion: Creating Motion Graphics.

 - [Narrator] We can light anything we want to here in Fusion.
 We can do relighting of 3D scenes if we want, even using alternate renders, like RenderMan.
 What I'm going to do, though, is use some lights to kind of make these images a little more poignant, sort of bring attention, a little more, to exactly where we want the viewer to see.
 I've got my project open, and I'll pick my Merge 3D node, and show it by pressing one, here in the flow.
 And it shows it here in monitor one.
 And I switched back to one big view.
 What I'll do is to get a light in.

 Right now, if we hold control and scroll in, and take a look.
 Everything in here is just lit as it was in the original photo.
 The player is pretty well back-lit and also front-lit from the stadium lights.
 And I'd like to dim the background a little bit, and put a little more light on the player and the ball.
 What I'll do first with that merge selected, is to check Pass Through Lights, to make sure that the lighting is moving forward.
 I'll do this on both merges, again, picking them, and passing through the lights.
 Then, here in the flow, I'll go into my Render3D node and enable lighting.

 Again, this is an option, lighting and shadows.
 We can have both, none, whichever one we want.
 This lets us really dictate how this is supposed to look.
 So now that I'm ready to see my lights, I'll get my lights in.
 Here in the flow, then, I'll right-click, Add a tool, and under 3D, choose Light.
 I've got an ambient light, directional, point, and spot.
 And these are pretty common and function must the same way we'd expect from 3ds Max or Maya, for example.
 I'm going to use a spot light to start, putting a spot light in.